 When to Spay or Neuter Your Dog or Cat

 According to the American Animal Hospital Association (AAHA), a pet can be spayed/neutered as young as 8 weeks of age, as long as they’re healthy.
 However, the exact age range recommendation varies for pets of different breeds/sizes.
 Generally, we spay/neuter cats around 5-6 months of age and dogs can vary based on weight and breed.
 We typically discuss this in more detail during a puppy’s/kitten’s first wellness exam at our animal hospital.
-Give us a call at (847) 869-4900 to schedule your pet’s spay or neuter surgery here in Evanston, or to schedule their first wellness exam.
+Give us a call at to book your cat or dog’s neuter or spay in Evanston, or to book their first wellness exam.
 We look forward to seeing you both!